 Call on an NH Criminal Defense Attorney

-It's imperative that you contact NH criminal defense attorney, Ryan Russman as soon as you receive your simple assault charge.
-What you say and what you do in the moments after you have been charged with a crime can make a large difference in a positive outcome for your case.
-Attorney Russman provides a free consultation so you can discuss your case and get some legal advice free of charge.
+It's imperative that you contact NH criminal defense attorneys, Ryan Russman and Jerome Blanchard for your free consultation as soon as you are charged or receive notice of an impending charge.
+What you say and what you do in the moments after you have been charged with a crime can make a large difference in the outcome of your case.
 Contact Ryan Russman now.